 1- Pull the thread down through the needle

-When we discuss expert’s sewing tips, thread pulling is a crucial thing to understand.
+When we discuss sewing tips from experts, thread pulling is a crucial thing to understand.
 If you want to change the color of the thread, don’t pull the yarn through the spool side.
 The right method is to cut the thread near the needle and then remove this outside through the hand.

 Yet the reason for that is if you pull it up that way, it’s going to create a lot of lint on the inner workings of your machine, which is going to cause it to need to be maintained more often.